Sovichea/avr-i2c-library/README.md

 ## Example

 The example provided with this library is tested with MPU6050 to read the value of acceleration in X, Y and Z axis.
+This use this [UART Library](https://github.com/Sovichea/avr-uart-library) to print the result to the terminal but you can use any library and modified the library accordingly.

 In order to activate MPU6050, we have to write `0` to `PWR_MGMT_1` register as shown below:

 ```c
 void mpu_init(void)